 The 1-Day Base Ticket is the most affordable and simplest way to visit one of the (4) major Disney World Theme Parks.
 Simply put, a base ticket allows you to visit one park per day.
 (Animal Kingdom, Hollywood Studios, Magic Kingdom, or EPCOT)

-The biggest change in 2023 for 1-Day Base tickets is the new park-specific pricing structure.
+The biggest change they made in 2023 for 1-Day Base tickets is the new park-specific pricing structure.
 Now, the park you choose to visit changes the price of the ticket, and the 4 parks are no longer the same cost.

-The NEW 1-Day Disney World park ticket prices:
+Here are the new 2024 1-Day Disney World park ticket prices:

 - Magic Kingdom: $124-$189 (plus tax)